discordeno/discordeno/docs/src/stepbystep/createinhibitor.md

 // The bot's support server
 const guild = cache.guilds.get(configs.supportServerID);
-// If the command author is not in the server they won't have the vip role const member = guild.members.get(message.author.id) || await getMember(guild.id, message.author.id);
+// If the command author is not in the server they won't have the vip role const member = message.member || await getMember(guild.id, message.author.id).catch(console.error);
 // Member doesn't exist so cancel the command if (!member) {
-	sendResponse(message, `sorry, but you can not use this command until you become VIP. **Close the IRIS!!!**`) return true;
+	message.sendResponse(`Sorry, but you can not use this command until you become VIP. **Close the IRIS!!!**`) return true;
 }

-// If the user has the vip role on the support server given by patreon allow the command if (member.roles.includes(configs.roleIDs.patreonVIPRoleID)) return false;
+// If the user has the vip role on the support server given by patreon allow the command if (member.guilds.get(message.guildID)?.roles.includes(configs.roleIDs.patreonVIPRoleID)) return false;

-// Alert the user they don't have vip and can't use the command sendResponse(message, `sorry, but you can not use this command until you become a VIP.
+// Alert the user they don't have vip and can't use the command message.sendResponse(`Sorry, but you can not use this command until you become a VIP.
 I'm sorry, Teal'c.
 We'll go to Disneyland next year.
 I promise.`)
 // Cancel the command since the user does not have vip return true;
 ```